BenoitDuffez/AndroidCupsPrint/README.md

 # AndroidCupsPrint
 Port of cups4j to Android.
 Original work was created by Jon Freeman, it included an app that reacts to the SEND intent to print documents.

+See it live on the Play Store: https://play.google.com/store/apps/details?id=io.github.benoitduffez.cupsprint

 ## Original work

 Original work can be found here: http://mobd.jonbanjo.com/jfcupsprint/default.php